Q: When is a digraph not a digraph?

 # The two letters ‘oo’ in cooperate both have separate and distinct pronunciations.

 The word ‘cooperate’ is made up of two morphemes ‘co’ and ‘operate’.
 Graphemes, as digraphs, never cross a morphemic boundary.
-So ‘oo’ can never be pronounced as ‘oo’ in ‘moon’ or ‘oo’ in ‘look’.
+So ‘oo’ in ‘cooperate’ can never be pronounced in the same way as ‘oo’ in ‘moon’ or ‘oo’ in ‘look’.